Atomineer Spell Checking

 Atomineer includes an optional check-as-you-type spelling extension (for Visual Studio 2015 and 2017).
 This live typing aid has been specially designed to work in harmony with Atomineer Pro Documentation:

 Atomineer Spelling includes built-in English dictionaries (US and UK English), and can also use any dictionaries compatible with the Open Office system.

 Just double-click the 'AtomineerSpelling2017.vsix' file (or the 2015 variant) that is included within your Atomineer Pro Documentation download and follow the VSIX installer's prompts to install the extension.
 Once installed, you can disable/enable or uninstall it again from the 'Tools > Extensions and Updates' menu item in Visual Studio.

 Note that if another spell-checking extension is installed alongside Atomineer Spelling, only one extension will be able to highlight spelling corrections in the code - usually depending on the order in which Visual Studio decides to start up the extensions.
 It is recommended that only one spell-checker is installed/enabled at any time.

 In a source code file, move your cursor into a comment or documentation comment block.
 Any unknown words in that comment will be indicated by a wavy line (purple by default) drawn beneath them.

-If you move the cursor into any highlighted word, a smart tag (a small blue marker) will appear at the left end of the word.
-Hover the mouse over it and a drop-down menu button will appear.
-Click it (or just press ctrl-. (ctrl-period)) to show a menu of correction options.
-This menu includes:
+If you move the cursor into any highlighted word, a a light bulb (or a small blue marker in older Visual Studio versions) will appear.
+Click it (or just press ctrl-. (ctrl-period)) to show a menu of correction and dictionary options.